This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Colon cleansing: The colon must be empty before surgery to prevent infection.
 You may be given an enema or medicine.
 An enema is a liquid that is put inside your rectum to help empty your colon.
 The medicine is given as a drink or as pills.

-- Stoma marking: A caregiver will talk with you about the best place for your stoma.
+- Stoma marking: A healthcare provider will talk with you about the best place for your stoma.
 A pen or a small disk is used to mark the stoma site on your abdomen.
-The caregiver will ask you to sit, lie down, stand, and bend.
-This helps your caregiver position the stoma to prevent leaks and skin irritation.
+The healthcare provider will ask you to sit, lie down, stand, and bend.
+This helps your healthcare provider position the stoma to prevent leaks and skin irritation.
 It will also help your stoma better fit your clothes and ostomy bag

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.